 “I appreciate that Lecrae wants to have conversations.
 He wants to hear and try to understand how different walks of life got to where they are.
 While everyone who works for Students for Life believes abortion should be illegal and unthinkable, conversions do not happen by verbalizing extreme viewpoints.
 Lecrae’s video is not argumentative; he is acknowledging that he does not know all there is to know about abortion and that every walk of life is different.
 But he is still stating his sadness and pain that abortion for him and his girlfriend at that time was the only option in his head based on what he had been through.
 He never says it was the right decision, or that it bettered him in life, or that he would do it again.

 My mom, who is post-abortive, also felt like her abortion was the only option.
 This was because she was never told otherwise.
 She has been through a lot of healing and is very passionate and strong in her pro-life beliefs because of that.
 I don’t think Lecrae sharing his story, which I would think is a very hard one to share, is a bad thing.
 I do think it points even more to the fact that there are people out there that do not know otherwise, or do not know of the resources that are available to them.
 Abortion is never an option, unless it is the only option that has been presented to you.

-Getting into communities and churches to increase the awareness of pregnancy resource centers or groups that will tell people who have never been told, “Abortion is not your only option,” IS NEEDED.
+Getting into communities and churches to increase the awareness of pregnancy help organizations or groups that will tell people who have never been told, “Abortion is not your only option,” IS NEEDED.
 Of course, we all know there are people who exist who know about their options and still chose abortion.
 These aren’t the people, in my opinion, whom Lecrae is talking about.
 He is talking about the women who have never heard otherwise and do not have a single person in their life who has offered to help, told them about their options, or even just said to them, “Hey, I am here for you.
 You can do this.”

 We’re All on the Same Team